 Once the Access Server is setup and configured, the next step is allowing devices to connect to your server.
 Access Server supports various clients on various different operating systems.
 We provide ready-to-download Connect Clients for many of the most commercial operating systems which include iOS and Android.
 For other operating systems, try looking in our community page.

 After Installation and Configuration

 Once you are able to successfully connect clients to your server, you should take several, final steps for completing your setup.
-Unfortunately, some of the default configurations will leave your server’s security slightly compromised.
+Unfortunately, some of the default configurations will leave your server's security slightly compromised.
 Therefore we have some recommendations to improve security by removing these defaults (such as the bootstrap admin account) and some other tidbits of information that should generally be practiced.
-Once you have improved your server’s security, the next step will be to purchase a license.
+Once you have improved your server's security, the next step will be to purchase an activation key.
 OpenVPN offers different deals, and the amount of users you will want to grant concurrent access will vary based on different user needs.
 We encourage you to read both documents below and highly recommend that you consider your requirements before making a decision.